openSUSE/news-o-o/_posts/2011-04-16-opensuse-weekly-news-issue-171-is-out.markdown

               the discussion."

 Even the headline of one of the post gives you a hint which type might be behind the
       post in question.
-Visionaries often use words like it should, you have to etc. instead of "I have done" or "I am going to do".
+Visionaries often use words like â€œit shouldâ€, â€œyou have toâ€ etc. instead of "I have done" or "I am going to do".

-
+â€

+â€œ

 [Martin Schlander: More love for KDE:UpdatedApps](http://mschlander.wordpress.com/2011/04/14/more-love-for-kdeupdatedapps/)

-The KDE:UpdatedApps repository for openSUSE (formerly known as KDE:Backports), hasn™t been
+The KDE:UpdatedApps repository for openSUSE (formerly known as KDE:Backports), hasnâ€™t been
       getting the love it deserves as of late.
 This repo lets you easily and safely update many KDE applications without needing to do unofficial upgrades of your base libraries or base desktop environment, with the risks and annoyances this involves.

 After I had been complaining loudly about the state of things for a while, I ended up
-      being given permissions to the repository on the openSUSE BuildService to shut me up, and I™ll attempt to do the janitorial work needed from now on “ which basically just means linking relevant package revisions from KDE:Distro:Factory. (...)
+      being given permissions to the repository on the openSUSE BuildService to shut me up, and Iâ€™ll attempt to do the janitorial work needed from now on â€“ which basically just means linking relevant package revisions from KDE:Distro:Factory. (...)

-
+â€

+â€œ

 [Thomas
         Schraitle: Calibre Repository Moved](http://lizards.opensuse.org/2011/04/15/calibre-repository-moved/)

-Maybe not everybody knows it or it may be a bit too late, but nevertheless¦ the Calibre
+Maybe not everybody knows it or it may be a bit too late, but neverthelessâ€¦ the Calibre
       repository on home:thomas-schraitle:calibre has been moved to **Documentation:Tools**.
 It was necessary due to some internal reorganisation.
 The new location is now the official devel project.
 Have fun! :-)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/OWN-oxygen-openSUSE-Forums.png)openSUSE Forumsâ–²â–¼

+â€œ

 [No Sax2 or xorg.conf - 11.4 x64](http://forums.opensuse.org/english/get-technical-help-here/install-boot-login/456674-no-sax2-xorg-conf-11-4-x64.html)